Tonight with Craig Doyle: Ending

 Following the completion of both The Saturday Night Show and Tonight with Craig Doyle, it was decided to recommission the former for a second series.
 It proved more popular with the audience than Doyle's show which was panned by the critics and regarded as a flop.
 Sinead Ryan of the Evening Herald said that Doyle "is the latest contestant in RTÉ's version of The Apprentice", referring to the different presenters changing around in that slot.
 Doyle went on to present The Social, a midweek nighttime show on RTÉ Two.

 Production

 Tonight with Craig Doyle was broadcast from Studio 4 in the RTÉ Television Centre at Donnybrook, Dublin 4.
-That studio is also home to the shows Friday night rival The Late Late Show.
+That studio is also home to the show's Friday night rival The Late Late Show.
 As RTÉ's biggest the studio holds 200 audience members.
 The programme was pre-recorded on the Wednesday before the broadcast.
 This was primarily because Doyle had other presenting work to do on ITV Sport.